raimohanska/nulzzzblog/2012_11_05_Bacon_Tutorial_II.md

 You may also open the file in your favorite editor and have a brief look.
 You'll find some helper variables and functions for easy access to the DOM elements.

-## Capturing input from DOM events
+## Capturing Input from DOM Events

 Bacon.js is not a jQuery plugin or dependent on jQuery in any way.
 However, if it finds jQuery, it adds a method to the jQuery object prototype.
 This method is called `asEventStream`,